alex-ball/beamerswitch/README.md

 ## Licence

-This work consists of the file dcchowto.dtx and a Makefile.
+This work consists of the file beamerticle.dtx and a Makefile.

 This work may be distributed and/or modified under the conditions of the [LaTeX Project Public License (LPPL)](http://www.latex-project.org/lppl.txt),